 Over the course of the game, I did find once the characters split up some found having the right skill an issue.
 When I declared a combination of Attribute and Skill, the response was they’d have one and not the other.
 With a full character, this would simply be a Skill with a low or zero value.

 I think I’ll plug that gap with Story Points.
-In a short convention game, Story Points don’t actually get spend as quickly as you might like as a GM.
+In a short convention game, Story Points don’t actually get spent as quickly as you might like as a GM.
 At a push, characters in a bind can get a Skill in something – as a one off – by spending a Story Point like the “Like This, Doctor” ability.
 A straight +3 modifier for a single Point should suffice and make the difference where there’s a shortfall.